This post is a guest post from Chrissy at A Plan to Prosper.

 The Choice to Live on Cash Alone

-I believe that all along, people were meant to work hard, create an income, and live off of that income.
+I believe that people were meant to work hard, create an income, and live off of that income.
 The introduction of credit became a way to expedite the purchase of goods and services that would have taken longer to purchase with cash.

 The personal choice to live on cash alone has dramatically changed my family’s finances for the better.
-Once we no longer had credit cards to rely on we immediately changed our spending habits.
+Once we no longer had credit cards to rely on, we immediately changed our spending habits.

 It was a natural result because we no longer had the credit card to fall back on.
-We quickly saved up money to create a cushion savings account for unplanned events like ER visits or automotive repairs.
+We quickly saved up money to create cushion savings account for unplanned events like ER visits or automotive repairs.

 Final Thoughts